 Financial Accounting and Reporting (FAR)

 In accordance with the provisions of the Americans with Disabilities Act, examination administration modifications are available for candidates who qualify.
-Such candidates must contact the Nevada State Board of Accountancy.
-Upon receipt of your requested accommodations, it will be considered and you will be notified of the Board's decision.
-Documentation of a disability and/or previous accommodations must be attached to the exam application.
-Candidates must complete and submit this form every time that they apply for the examination and require special modifications.
-The completed forms must be returned to the Nevada State Board with all required documentation before scheduling.
+Such candidates should contact the Board office and request an accommodation form.
+Upon receipt of the forms and required documentation, it will be considered and the candidate will be notified of the approved accommodations.
+The form and documentation must be made prior to scheduling the exam.

 Candidates must have completed the following educational requirements at the time the application is filed.